 Transfer of credit.
-The University will consider coursework for transfer for the BIO112/L (3 credits), BIO114/L (3 credits), BIO117/L (3 credits), BIO118/L (3 credits) and Normal Lifespan courses in which the student achieved a B or better as the final grade, that was completed within the past two years, and that is established to be equivalent in content and objectives to courses offered in the Practical Nursing Program.
+The University will consider coursework for transfer for the BIO112/L (3 credits), BIO114/L (3 credits), BIO118/L (3 credits) and Normal Lifespan courses in which the student achieved a B or better as the final grade, that was completed within the past two years, and that is established to be equivalent in content and objectives to courses offered in the Practical Nursing Program.